Silver has been mined intermittently as a by-product of gold in Victoria, in particular, when the price of silver has been high.

 There is silver in the Wilga and Currawong volcanic-hosted massive sulphide deposits in the Limestone Creek area northeast of Omeo.
 In addition to copper and zinc, the Wilga deposit produced 13,228 kg of silver from 956,980 tonnes of ore.
 The yet-to-be-mined copper-zinc Currawong deposit contains relatively high silver grades.
 Nearby at Deddick there is a series of approximately 80 silver-bearing quartz-galena veins.

-Incomplete records suggest that total silver production in Victoria amounted to hundreds of tonnes of ore, but there appear to have been few sales of silver concentrates.
+Incomplete records suggest that total silver production in Victoria amounted to hundreds of tonnes of ore, but there appears to have been few sales of silver concentrates.